Myorignl/Amazon_Vine_Analysis/README.md

 ## Findings

 Based on the data analysis the total reviews recieved where 2302401, 62%  of all the reviews recieved a five (5) star raiting.
 When we compare the paid services makes up less than 1% of the five (5)stars reviews.
-Non paid reiewers make up 99.88% of the five (5)star reviews.
-My determination is that there is no higher rating for paid service.
+Non-paid reiewers make up 99.88% of the five (5)star reviews.
+My determination is that there is no bias for paid service vs unpaid.